 Do people know what to do?

 Do employees have the tools they need to be successful?
-Are a lack of tools/resources blocking success?
+Is a lack of tools/resources blocking success?
 If the cost of NOT achieving success is greater than the investment in the resource, start investing.
 Are there goals and resource allocation that are at cross-purposes?
 As an example, I worked with a customer who had a strong value around speed and quality, but would not invest in the right tech to allow their sales software to run quickly.
-Therefore, not only were hours wasted due to lack of speed, but eventually the sales people would just stop entering data… so there was no quality or speed!
-This isn’t about spending massive amounts of capital on resources, but having a hard look at what resources will have the most significant impact on job-success.
+Therefore, not only were hours wasted due to lack of speed, but eventually the salespeople would just stop entering data… so there was no quality or speed!
+This isn’t about spending massive amounts of capital on resources but having a hard look at what resources will have the most significant impact on job success.
 Technology has done amazing things to maximize efficiency in cost-effective ways.

 HR and Risk Teams have many things in common, they just see objectives through different lenses.
 You’re encouraged to start (and/or continue) the dialogue and focus on the commonalities versus the differences.
 A series of cross-functional conversations, with the right amount of frequency, will facilitate success.
 Start with this: